Some of the Most‑Misunderstood Properties in CSS

 6. box-sizing

-This property is often misunderstood because it changes the default behaviour of how the width and height of an element are calculated.
+box-sizing is commonly misunderstood because it changes the default behaviour of how the width and height of an element are calculated.
 You can read more in my article here: "CSS box‑sizing: Controlling the Element Box Model".

 7. visibility